How To Do Savasana (Corpse Pose)

 Benefits of Savasana

 The biggest benefit to corpse pose is allowing the body to become still, to rest and to re-connect with your breath and body.
 Our lives are often to busy and even exercise, an important piece of health, requires a large amount of stress to our body.
 Savasana brings about recovery and recognizes the importance of allowing our body to heal and rest.

 Savasana can be used not only as a great way to rest your body, but also as a wonderful way to relax your mind.
 By focusing on your breathing, you can use corpse pose as a form of meditation.
 According to Mayo Clinic, relaxation and meditation have been shown to help people manage symptoms of conditions such as:

 - High blood pressure

 - Sleep problems

 Savasana is traditionally practiced at the end of a yoga practice, but the benefits can be used at any time of day.
-In the morning you can start the day with Savansana to put your mindset into a calm place and to prepare you to take on the hustle and challenges of a new day.
-In the midday Savasana can be used to break up the cycle of a stressful, busy day to slow your heart rate and give you a few moments to regroup.
+In the morning you can start the day with Savasana to put your mindset into a calm place and to prepare you to take on the hustle and challenges of a new day.
+In the afternoon, corpse pose can be used to break up the cycle of a stressful, busy day to slow your heart rate and give you a few moments to regroup.
 Before bed, Savasana can calm you and prepare you more thoroughly for a restful night’s sleep.